wilmixjemin8/wdbajdollar/README.md

 # wdbajdollar
 ==============

-WDBAJ$ is invented in WEB2.0 Technology at year 2014 by wilmix jemin j.
+WDBAJ$ is invented in WEB2.0 P.L at year 2014 by wilmix jemin j.

-WDBAJ$ is used in cloud computing.
+WDBAJ$ is used in remote  database  services.

 It is a remote database to connect to any program or J$ program or saucer , etc.